Codeception/codeception.github.com/docs/GettingStarted.md

 ```

-This will generate `SigninCest.php` file inside `tests/Acceptance` directory.
+This will generate the `SigninCest.php` file inside the `tests/Acceptance` directory.
 Let's open it:

 ```php
 <?php
 namespace Tests\Acceptance;

 use Tests\Support\AcceptanceTester;